 Convenience and efficacy are the two biggest factors in modern weight loss programs, and we’ve heard consumers discussing the pros and cons of Slim Fast for a while now.
-We decided to review the product carefully to get a feel for the ingredients, customer service, clinical studies, and side effects.
-Then we explored as many customer reviews online as we could find, and we condensed all of that information here into a brief summary.
+We decided to pick apart the ingredients, side effects, customer service and clinical studies.
+Additionally, we dissected hundreds of customer reviews and comments.
+Then we condensed and summarized to give you the information you need.

 What You Need To Know

-Here’ a brief summary of the product: Slim Fast meal replacement shakes contain fat free milk, water, sugar, cocoa (processed with alkali), gum Arabic, calcium caseinate, cellulose gel, canola oil, potassium phosphate, cellulose gum, soybean lecithin, mono and diglycerides, artificial flavor, carrageenan, maltodextrin, and dextrose.
+Slim Fast is a meal replacement shake containing fat free milk, water, sugar, cocoa, gum Arabic, calcium caseinate, cellulose gel, canola oil, potassium phosphate, cellulose gum, soybean lecithin, mono and diglycerides, artificial flavor, carrageenan, maltodextrin, and dextrose.
 Users are instructed to replace breakfast and lunch with these 11 oz. shakes and to supplement with a few small snacks.
-The shakes seem fairly practical, so the user can consume them at home, in the car, or at the office.
+The shakes seem fairly portable, so the user can consume them at home, in the car, or at the office.

-Slim Fast has been around the block once or twice–it was initially introduced in 1977.
-Fueled by Tony Lasorda’s spokesmanship, the product grew, and today it is owned by Unilever.
-You can purchase Slim Fast from online retailers or from stores like Walgreens and Walmart, although you can’t purchase the shakes directly from Slim Fast online.
-There are some studies suggesting that Slim Fast works, and the emphasis on keeping calories down is a plus, but read on…
+Slim Fast was introduced in 1977 and today is owned by Unilever.
+You can purchase Slim Fast from online retailers, although you can’t purchase the shakes directly from Slim Fast website.
+We like that Slim Fast is readily available and the longevity of the company, but read on…

 “I purchased Cappuccino Delight.
 Delightful it’s NOT.
-It tastes gross and reminds me of burnt coffee beans,” said one customer.
-He wasn’t the only one.
+The taste reminds me of burnt coffee beans,” said one customer.

 “Too much sugar, way too sweet and chocolaty.
-Does not feel like a meal after either,” said another user about a different flavored shake.
+Does not feel like a meal,” said another user.

 Scroll below for one of the best products we’ve seen over the last year.

-As we read through more and more reviews, another trend began to emerge–undesirable digestive discomfort.
-“It gave me very bad gas and diarrhea.
-Never tried it again,” said an unhappy customer.
+As we read through more and more reviews, Slim Fast side effects was a concern.
+“It gave me gas and diarrhea.
+Never tried it again,” said a customer.

-“The first gave me stomach pain followed by diarrhea.
-I had a bottle this morning and within an hour the diarrhea began again,” said another.
-Other customers seemed to think that the high concentration of sugar (not found in every flavor) had a negative impact on the way they felt.
+“The first gave me stomach pain.
+Within an hour the diarrhea began again,” said another.
 “18 grams of sugar – it is so sweet.
-It stays in your system for days,” said another reviewer.
+It stays in your system for days,” commented a dieter.

-Better yet, the makers of Leptigen are offering a special trying offer for the time being.
+Better yet, the makers of Leptigen are offering a Special Trial Offer.
 It’s always a good sign when the makers of a product are willing to stand behind it.